 - In The Official Fanfiction University of Middle-earth, many of them land there, but they'll be very disappointed.

-- Almost any Naruto fanfiction in which a homosexual relationship is supported, nine times out of ten the couple will be avidly supported by hordes of squealing fans, often lead by Tsunade.
+- Almost any Naruto fanfiction in which a gay relationship is supported, nine times out of ten the couple will be avidly supported by hordes of squealing fans, often lead by Tsunade.

 - Hitomi, the pink Ranger in Power Rangers GPX, is heavily implied to be one in the main universe and confirmed in an alternate universe side story, and her status is mostly Played for Laughs.
 Her Porn Stash gets discovered by a new Ranger, which traumatizes the poor bastard.
 Her friend Maria, the Yellow Ranger, is also implied to be one, but she's also Ambiguously Bi.